glaParaBio/helminth-apollo-workshop-2025/tutorial/03-annotating.md

 > [!NOTE]
 >
-> If you would like to explore note that to keep the
+> If you would like to explore these data, note that to keep the
 > files small we only included genes and synteny links in these intervals:
 >
 > *T. muris*: TMUE_LG2:17202488-20000820